CAREER GROWTH

 Respond to the email without changing the email subject to ensure your response doesn’t go into their spam folder.

-It’s common nowadays for a potential employer to follow up with an interview request email after a successful job screening.
+Email interview requests are a common part of the hiring process.
+Recruiters and hiring managers often follow up with a job interview request after a successful job screening call.
 Responding to an interview invitation is a crucial stage in the hiring process, so you need to make a good impression with your response.

 Generate interview questions based on your resume!